Fruits and Vegetables

 SECTION 5

-This certification information is being submitted in connection with the receipt of Federal assistance.
 I certify that the information I have provided for my eligibility determination is correct, to the best of my knowledge.
+This certification form is being submitted in connection with the receipt of Federal assistance.
 Program officials may verify information on this form.
-I understand that intentionally making a false or misleading statement or intentionally misrepresenting, concealing or withholding facts may result in my paying the State agency in cash, the value of the food benefits improperly issued to me and may subject me to civil penalties or criminal prosecution under state and federal law.
-I also understand that obtaining Senior FMNP benefits from more than one service delivery area is a violation of program rules.
+I understand that intentionally making a false or misleading statement or intentionally misrepresenting, concealing, or withholding facts may result in paying the state agency, in cash, the value of the food benefits improperly issued to me and I may subject to civil or criminal prosecution under state and federal law.
+I have been advised that food benefits issued to me are only for my personal use and offering to sell them verbally, in print or online may result in paying the State agency, in cash, the value of the food benefits improperly disposed of and may subject me to disqualification and civil or criminal prosecution under State and Federal law.
+I have been advised of my rights and obligations under the SFMNP.

 SECTION 6